werf/werf/docs/_includes/documentation/reference/cli/werf_build.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Build stages for images described in the werf.yaml.
+Build images that are described in werf.yaml.

-The result of build command are built stages pushed into the specified stages storage (or locally
+The result of build command is built images pushed into the specified repo (or locally if repo is
-in the case when --stages-storage=:local).
+not specified).

-If one or more IMAGE_NAME parameters specified, werf will build only these images stages from
+If one or more IMAGE_NAME parameters specified, werf will build only these images
-werf.yaml

 {{ header }} Syntax